-Twisted is currently being ported to work with Python 3.3.
+Twisted is currently being ported to work with Python 3.3+.
 This document covers Twisted-specific issues in porting your code to Python 3.

-Only some parts of Twisted have been ported, and therefore only a subset of modules are installed under Python 3.
-You can see the full list of ported modules in twisted.python.dist3.
+Most, but not all, of Twisted has been ported, and therefore only a subset of modules are installed under Python 3.
+You can see the remaining modules that need to be ported at twisted.python.\setup.notPortedModules, if it is not listed there, then most of all of that module will be ported.